gregordecristoforo/2dads/README.md

 # 2dads
-Two-dimensional advection-diffusion solver solver.
+Two-dimensional advection-diffusion solver.

-The code is designed to for advection-diffusion problems with a potential formulation for quasi-two-dimensional flow dznamics.
+The code is designed to solve advection-diffusion problems with a potential formulation for quasi-two-dimensional flow dynamics on the GPU.

 The code uses finite different approximations in one spatial direction and spectral expansion in the other.